mturki/Spatula/README.md

         }
 ```

-In your custom Application class, init the Spatula library :
+2) Now, you have to declare this mapping

+* You can declare it in your custom `Application` class :
 ```java
 public class MyApp extends Application {